 - Self-contained executable requires no installation.

-- Security fix: the Windows PuTTY binaries should no longer be vulnerable to hijacking by specially named DLLs in the same directory, even the names we missed when we thought we'd fixed this in 0.68.
+- Security fix: the Windows PuTTY binaries should no longer be vulnerable to hijacking by specially named DLLs in the same directory, even a name we missed when we thought we'd fixed this in 0.69.
+See vuln-indirect-dll-hijack-3.

-- Windows PuTTY should work with MIT Kerberos again, after our DLL hijacking defences broke it.
+- Windows PuTTY should be able to print again, after our DLL hijacking defences broke that functionality.